MichaelVolk94/mtm6407-choose-your-adventure/intro.md

+# The Mysterious Journey
-# You find yourself standing at a crossroads in a mysterious forest.
+You find yourself standing at a crossroads in a mysterious forest.

 What do you do next?